FDanielPacheco/xcserial/README.md

 # xcserial: Linux-based C serial port library.

 `xcserial` is a lightweight C library providing convenient wrappers for low-level, non-canonical serial port control and I/O on Linux systems.
 It is designed for embedded and systems programming, offering fine-grained control over parameters such as baud rate, parity, stop bits, data bits, flow control, and timeouts.

-The library supports both:
-- **Synchronous (blocking)** programming for simple, sequential use.
-- **Asynchronous (callback-driven)** programming for event-based applications.
+The library supports both synchronous (blocking) programming for simple, sequential use and asynchronous (callback-driven) programming for event-based applications.

-It can be configured to minimize hardware resource usage while keeping a clean and familiar programming style.

 ---